-Positive results from our earlier-stage clinical trials of beloranib may not necessarily be predictive of the results from required later-stage clinical trials.
-In January 2016, we announced the results of our first Phase 3 clinical trial of beloranib evaluating the safety and efficacy of beloranib in patients with PWS, during a six-month randomized treatment period.
-The clinical trial achieved its co-primary efficacy endpoints, as patients treated with beloranib achieved a statistically significant reduction in both body weight and hyperphagia-related behaviors.
-However, we can provide no assurance that the results of this first Phase 3 clinical trial of beloranib in patients with PWS will be replicated in another Phase 3 clinical trial of beloranib in patients with PWS, which we anticipate being required to conduct if the FDA lifts the full clinical hold or in any future clinical trials of beloranib as a treatment for PWS, and of beloranib for HIAO.

-Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in later-stage clinical trials after achieving positive results in early-stage development, and we cannot be certain that we will not continue to face similar setbacks.
-These setbacks have been caused by, among other things, pre-clinical findings made while clinical trials were underway or safety or efficacy observations made in clinical trials, including previously unreported adverse events.
-Moreover, pre-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in pre-clinical studies and clinical trials nonetheless failed to obtain FDA and/or EMA approval.
-If we fail to produce positive results in our future Phase 2b or Phase 3 clinical trials of beloranib, the development timeline and regulatory approval and commercialization prospects for our leading product candidate, and, correspondingly, our business and financial prospects, would be materially adversely affected.
+Favorable results from our pre-clinical studies of ZGN-1061 may not necessarily be predictive of the results from clinical trials.
+To date we have shown that ZGN-1061 has similar potency against the MetAP2 target and similar efficacy in mouse and rat models of obesity compared to beloranib.
+Toxicology studies in rats, rabbits and dogs have shown that ZGN-1061 is not exhibiting any testicular safety signals and has a vastly improved therapeutic safety margin for embryofetal safety compared to beloranib which showed testicular toxicity with a very low therapeutic margin and no margin for embryofetal toxicity.
+However, we can provide no assurance that the results of this pre-clinical development program will be replicated in clinical trials of ZGN-1061.
+Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical trials of our former lead product candidate, beloranib, after achieving positive results in pre-clinical and early-stage development.
+In particular, we have suffered significant setbacks in later-stage clinical trials of our former lead product candidate, beloranib, after achieving positive results in pre-clinical and early stage development, and we cannot be certain that we will not face similar setbacks in our development of ZGN-1061.
+The setbacks in later-stage clinical trials, including previously unreported or ununderstood adverse events.
+Moreover, pre-clinical and clinical data are offen susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in pre-clinical studies and clinical trials nonetheless failed to obtain FDA and/or EMA approval.
+If we fail to produce positive results in our clinical trials of ZGN-1061, the development timeline and regulatory approval and commercialization prospects for our leading product candidate, and, correspondingly, our business and financial prospects, would be materially adversely affected.